zacaryfettig/Terraform-Templates/virtual machine with monitoring/readme.md

-# Virtual Machine Scale Set
+# Virtual Machine with monitoring metrics
 Template objective is hosting a server application that has the ability to size up/down depending on the amount of users

 ## Resources created in Template